-Once charge is complete in end-of-charge or timeout modes, the ADP2291 continually monitors the cell voltage and charge current.
+Once the charge is complete in the end-of-charge or timeout mode, the ADP2291 continually monitors the cell voltage and charge current.
 When the cell voltage falls by 100 mV or the charge current increases beyond the EOC hysteresis, the ADP2291 initiates another charge cycle to keep the cell fully charged.
-See the state diagram in Figure 26.
+See Figure 26.